What is dyslexia?

 What can be done to help someone with dyslexia?

 The most important question!
 There is no “cure” for dyslexia, meaning it will always be a part of a person’s life to some extent.
 However, people with dyslexia can make incredible gains and learn to read and write well.
-The two main strategies:
+The main strategies:

 - Use appropriate accommodations.
 This means doing things differently to give access to written materials that are currently too hard for the child to read independently.
 This could be special text-to-speech technology, or it could be the help of an adult or peer to read the material aloud.
 There are also accommodations for writing, including word prediction and/or speech-to-text technology, or the help of an adult or peer to scribe the child’s ideas.